 Telegram to Pte Madaire’s mother, 10 May 1945.

+The battalion’s inability to determine Madaire’s presence conclusively or otherwise is explained by the circumstances: heavy losses to B and D Coys, many of whom ended up as POWs, and the predominance of recent reinforcements like Madaire himself within both companies.
 On 27 June, Laurin requested that Pte Edward Wilkie Palmer, who “was in the same action,” be interrogated with a view to ascertaining the fate of Pte Madaire.”
 Laurin had corresponded with Olivine Madaire on 13 July and, eight days later, replied to her letter of 17 July.
 Pte Walter L. Doyle, D Coy, a POW from the Veen battle, stated:

 I had occasion to know Pte.
 Madaire as I was a stretcher bearer in his ‘Coy’.
 At approx. 0100 hrs, 7 Mar 45, Pte Madaire was wounded by shrapnel in the right leg, neck and left arm and shoulder apparently broken by a blast from a shell.
 At approximately 0400 hrs.
 7 Mar 45, we were surrounded and captured by the enemy.
 Pte Madaire was taken by stretcher and eventually placed on an enemy vehicle and taken to an enemy F.A.P. since that time, I have heard nothing as to what has happened to him.
 He had suffered considerably from loss of blood and although I cannot be certain, to the best of my knowledge he could not recover due to the loss of blood and lack of medical aid.